VIRTUAL-K4MI-CLUB/Master/Boss.md

 "Do not compare thyself to thine enemy, but to thine self of past.

-And remain committed to thine self of the future."
+And remain committed always,
+ to thine self of the future."